Get Help Today(877) 648-4288

 Call now to be connected to a compassionate treatment provider.

-While drugs like LSD and psilocybin are not as addictive as many other illicit drugs, they can still create a tolerance and withdrawal symptoms.
-Continued use of psilocybin mushrooms results in an increased tolerance, where the user will need to consume more of the drug to feel effects.
-Cross-tolerance can also occur, where a user will develop a tolerance to other hallucinogenic drugs.
-For a few days after using magic mushrooms, users may experience psychological withdrawal and have trouble discerning reality.
+While drugs like LSD and Psilocybin are not as addictive as many other illicit drugs, they can still create a tolerance and withdrawal symptoms.
+Continued use of Psilocybin Mushrooms results in an increased tolerance, where the user will need to consume more of the drug to feel effects.
+Cross-tolerance can also occur, where a user will develop a tolerance to other Hallucinogenic drugs.
+For a few days after using Psilocybin Mushrooms, users may experience psychological withdrawal and have trouble discerning reality.
 Abusing drugs to escape from reality is a sign of addiction.
 Please contact a dedicated treatment provider today if you or a loved one needs help with starting rehab.

 What are you struggling with?